lindavr/Docs/ContributorGuide/contributor-guide-pull-request-etiquette.md

-# Pull request etiquette and best practices for Microsoft contributors to Azure documentation
+# Pull request etiquette and best practices for contributions to internal/private docs.microsoft.com repositories

-To publish changes to documentation, you submit pull requests from your fork.
+To publish changes to content, you submit pull requests from your fork.
 Every pull request has to be reviewed prior to being merged.
 Read this article to understand how you should work with pull request reviewers and how you can create pull requests that are easier and faster to review so the pull request queue works better for everyone.

 ## Working with pull request reviewers

-Here's the basics you need to know about working with pull request reviewers.
+Here are the basics you need to know about working with pull request reviewers.

 - <b>Understand the role of the pull request reviewer.
 The reviewer:</b>
   - Ensures the basic quality of the content